jingzhi-cs/auth-login-app/README.md

 # Getting Started

-Clone the repo to your local folder. run "npm install" in <cmd> to install all the dependencies.
+Clone the repo to your local folder. run "npm install" to install all the dependencies.

 ### `npm start`